Skip to Content

 – Resilient Grass Varieties

-While many grass types suffer due to wet conditions, there are certain varieties that show more resilience.
+While many grass types suffer from wet conditions, certain varieties show more resilience.
 Types like Sir Walter Buffalo, Kikuyu, Matilda Buffalo, Empire Zoysia, Palmetto, Sapphire Buffalo, and Zoysia have lower mowing requirements when wet.

-As such, they are less likely to become damaged and may be better suited to wetter climates or lawns that frequently get saturated.
+As such, they are less likely to become damaged and may be better suited to wetter climates or lawns frequently saturated.

 – Caution During Winter

 Winters can be tricky, especially for lawns that receive a lot of winter shade.
-This is when your lawn will likely be wetter due to a combination of melting ice or snow and less direct sunlight.
+This is when your lawn will likely be wetter due to melting ice or snow and less direct sunlight.
 It’s crucial to exercise caution while mowing under these conditions.

 – Expert Recommendations